oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     },
 ```

-Any given model number of value type `string` with at least 1 character represents a part, or a full model number of the component to identify.
+Any given model number of value type `string` with at least 1 character represents a full or abbreviated (partial) model number of the component to identify.

 > The terms "model", "model number" and "model variant" are mostly used synonymously.
 Often it is abbreviated as "MN", M/N" or "model no.".